nleiva/xrgrpc/README.md

 ## Usage

 CLI examples to use the library are provided in the [examples](examples/) folder.
-The CLI specified is not definitive and will most likely change as we go.
+The CLI specified in the examples is not definitive and might change as we go.

 ### Get Config